When Your Child Has Vertigo

 -

 Things that cause congestion (such as colds, allergies, or sinus infection).
-This leads to fluid backup through the Eustachian tube, which links the ear to the sinuses.
+This leads to fluid backup through the Eustachian tube, which links the ear to the upper throat and the back of the nasal cavity.

 -